section-engineering-education/engineering-education/content/articles/django-multitenancy-using-multiple-databases-and-one-app/index.md

 Multitenancy is whereby one web app installation can be used to serve more than one customer and, each customer's data and users are isolated from each other's. example: Imagine that you built a university web-based Library Management System, and you want to provide your services to many universities without having to rebuild and host the same system for each university.

 Multitenancy would allow you to build one site and offer instances of your site to the universities in form of Software as a Service(SAAS) while keeping the data and users of each university isolated.
-Each university would be a tenant of your site hence the name Multitenancy.
+Each university would be a tenant of your site hence the name `Multitenancy`.

 The goal of this tutorial is to show you how multitenancy can be implemented using multiple databases and a shared Django app.
 In our project, we shall use Mongo DB.
  > NB: This method is also compatible with any other DB that is supported by Django